-English is a vast ocean of words waiting to be explored.
+English has is a vast ocean of words waiting to be explored.
 Don’t be overwhelmed by the sheer number of words; even a small vocabulary can take you a long way.

 Begin by familiarising yourself with the 500 most common English words used in daily life to build your foundation.
 Think of these as essential tools that can help you navigate through everyday conversations or for English proficiency tests like IELTS, which require a diverse vocabulary.